biopsy is usually done using a long thin needle put through

 - Are taking any medicines.
 If you are taking aspirin, nonsteroidal

-anti-inflammatory medications (NSAIDs, such as ibuprofen or naproxen), or blood
+anti-inflammatory medicines (NSAIDs, such as ibuprofen or naproxen), or blood

 thinners (such as Coumadin, heparin, or Plavix), your doctor may tell you to